like22-Bern/like22-Bern.github.io/_pages/about.md

   *  kernel embeddings from theory to applications,

-  *  kecent advances in Gaussian Process modelling,
+  *  recent advances in Gaussian Process modelling,

   *  active learning for accelerated inference.